School of Audiology - Admissions Requirements

-Enrollment in the Doctor of Audiology degree program is limited and admission is selective.
-Applying early increases the chance of admission.
-The Audiology Admissions Committee utilizes a holistic review process in considering candidates for admission, considering such factors as:
+Enrollment in the Doctor of Audiology (AuD) degree program is limited and admission is selective.
+The Audiology Admissions Committee utilizes a holistic review process in considering applicants for admission, considering such factors as:

 - Undergraduate and any post-baccalaureate field(s) of study